tomslee/academic-kickstart/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

 title = "Essays"

-subtitle = "Some in progress, some complete, a few published elsewhere too."
+subtitle = "Finished essays, or nearly so.
+Some published elsewhere, some not."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.